 What is sulfamethoxazole/trimethoprim?

-Sulfamethoxazole/trimethoprim is an antibacterial prescription combination medicine approved by the U.S.(FDA) to treat certain infections, such as:
+Sulfamethoxazole/trimethoprim is an antibacterial prescription medicine approved by the U.S.(FDA) to treat certain infections, such as:

 Sulfamethoxazole/trimethoprim is also FDA-approved to prevent PCP in people who are immunosuppressed and are at risk of developing PCP.

-Shigellosis and PCP are opportunistic infections.
-An What is an Opportunistic Infection? fact sheet.is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
-To learn more about opportunistic infections, read the AIDSinfo
+Shigellosis and PCP are opportunistic infections (OIs) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.

-- PCP from occurring the first time (called ) and from recurring (called secondary prophylaxis or ).
+- PCP from occurring the first time (called ) and from recurring (called secondary or )

 What should I tell my health care provider before taking sulfamethoxazole/trimethoprim?